 4. The selected attempt would be considered for grading.

 4. Evaluate the submission and assign the appropriate score in the given box.
 The score will be auto saved.
 If any grade scheme is set for the assignment , the grade will be automatically set as per the score assigned.

 Scores will be visible to learners only when you publish them.
 Saving the scores will assign the scores to the submission, but you need to publish the scores to make it visible to the learners.
 Comments/feedback will be published by default.

 5. Similarly, you can grade other learner's submissions by navigating to their submission from the Learners' listing drop-down.

 A tick mark is added infront of learners to indicate that their attempts have already been reviewed.
-This means that you will be able to view the learners whose attempts you have not yet reviewed from the dropdown itself and quickly navigate through them.
+This will help you view the learners whose attempts you have not yet reviewed from the dropdown itself and quickly navigate through them.

 6. The learner attempts page also had navigation icons for the next and previous learners attempt.
 Indicators are also present to show if the next or previous learners attempt is already reviewed or is pending for review.
 This is done with the help of a tool tip that will show the review status of the next/previous learners attempt.
 Furthermore, if a learner is already reviewed, their next or previous navigation icons background color will be changed to indicate the same.

 2. Click Rubric button to grade learning's attempt using rubric.
 Depending on the type of the rubric (scoring / non scoring), the marks can be given to the learner.
 In case of scoring rubric, select the appropriate scale to assign the points according to their respective criteria.
-Scores will assigned on the basis of the scales as shown below:
+Score will assigned on the basis of the sum of all the selected scales as shown below:

 5. Click Unpin to unpin the rubric again.